OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

   we were suffering from a 200ms delay due to a TCP configuration being off previously).
 - Our user must be on a fast network connection, as Nginx spent the same time serving the response as it did getting the results from the upstream server. (a bit oversimplified).
-- Approx 18.5KB we're returned in this Orderables Search.
+- Approx 18.5KB was returned in this Orderables Search.

 RESTful representations and the JPA to avoid
 =============================================